How the underdog of online career services is giving the goliaths a run for their money with only a fraction of their budgets.

 The perfect recipe for communicating its unique value proposition is captured by Monster’s current website.
 “What we don’t want is to put irrelevant jobs in front of people.
 Our goal is to promote the best fit.
 Our end goal here is to pay off our employers job with the right audience.”

-As Shaun maps out his 2020 media plans, his goals for marketing again parallel his goals for the company.
+As Shaun maps out next year's media plans, his goals for marketing again parallel his goals for the company.
 “We are looking to shift the metrics we optimize media on to be more focused on unique applies and focus on getting the next incremental application from a new candidate to build a stronger relationship with larger set of candidates through unique reach.”

 His motto, “We outsmart—not outspend,” is a driving force to keep charisma high going into the new year.
 This shows that being scrappy, having the right strategy— and of course, the right tools—is all the Davids of the world need to compete with the goliaths.